-Following the success of the Gruffalo, Stick Man and Highway Rat trails at Forestry Commission sites across England, Julia Donaldson and Axel Scheffler’s magical children’s picture book, Zog, will be the new activity trail for families to enjoy in the nation’s forests this winter.
-Launching on 11 January 2019, the trails will follow the premiere of Zog from Magic Light Pictures, on BBC One this Christmas.
+Following the success of the Gruffalo, Stick Man and Highway Rat trails at Forestry Commission sites across England, Julia Donaldson and Axel Scheffler’s magical children’s picture book, the Zog Trail, is the new activity trail for families to enjoy in the nation’s forests this winter.
+Launched on 11 January 2019, the trail follows the premiere of Zog from Magic Light Pictures, on BBC One this Christmas.

 Zog is a loveable, if somewhat clumsy dragon at Dragon School who is always striving to win a golden star.
 Zog is learning lots of essential dragon skills at school including flying, roaring, breathing fire and capturing princesses!
 Forestry Commission England are now inviting children to step into the forest classroom to learn lessons just like Zog, including how animals fly, what sounds they make and how they catch their prey!

 As well as winning gold stars along the self-led trail, there will be reveal panels which have a hidden image that children can find using a coloured lens in their activity pack.
 Available to buy for just £3 the activity pack will also include a Zog mask, activity sheets a pencil and stickers.

 Alice Mayne, Head of Recreation said:

 “The trails will be an amazing adventure, encouraging visitors to make the most of the winter season and beyond in our beautiful forests.